In this episode, host, Ruth Millington, swaps seats and speaks to Don Robbie about the most extreme journey she has ever been on.

 Listen in to this extraordinary and at times terrifying tale.

-Creator, co-producer, writer and host: Ruth Millington
+Creator, co-producer, writer: Ruth Millington

 Music credit: Epic Orchestra - Blockbuster Adventure Music by JuliusH